ken-myers/ken-myers.github.io/_posts/2020-09-01-stellar-cartography-with-self-organizing-maps.md

 ---
 layout: post
-title: "Stellar Cartography With Self Organizing Maps" tagline : "A bored high-schooler's foray into astronomy, because what else was I supposed to do during lockdown?"
+title: "Stellar Cartography With Self Organizing Maps"
-preview: "There was something of a family debate over whether a reduced-dimensionality starmap could still be accurate enough as to be useful, so I made a covid-quarantine experiment of it."
-image: "starmapPretty.png"
+slug: starmaps
 ---

-{% include image.html fileName = "starmapPretty.png" colSize = 9 caption = "Distance optimized map of the 10 closest stars to Earth, Sol included.
-This one has an average error of around 8.9% "%}
+{% include postImage.html imgName = "starmapPretty.png" caption = "Distance optimized map of the 10 closest stars to Earth, Sol included.
+This one has an average error of around 8.9%." width = "800px" %}

 There was something of a family debate over whether a reduced-dimensionality starmap could still be accurate enough as to be useful, so I made a covid-quarantine experiment of it.